kottans/frontend/README.md

 [Task 1](test01.md)

 #### P.S.
 If you are willing to participate in the course, you need to understand that you’ll spend a lot of time building something big together - a new way of learning and collaborating.
 You’ll become part of a small family and should prepare yourself to find new friends and to invest a lot in this friendship, as in any friendship should be.
-Final part of this course will be to split a parts and create news courses like that (and we’ll never stop).
+Final part of this course will be to split into groups and create new courses like that (and we’ll never stop).

 Some extra materials: